mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ### componentsProps

-The Input's prop `componentsProps` was deprecated in favor of `slotProps`:
+The FilledInput's prop `componentsProps` was deprecated in favor of `slotProps`:

 ```diff
  <FilledInput